Do dogs and cats go through the menopause?

-At Purely Pets our pet insurance recognises the very different needs your dog or cat might have when it comes to their care.
+At Purely Pets our insurance for pets recognises the very different needs your dog or cat might have when it comes to their care.

 An important area to keep an eye on is your pets’ reproductive cycle, particularly as they age.
 A question that is often raised is whether female dogs and cats experience menopause as they get older.
 Let’s find out.

 What is menopause?